asaravia226/Titration-Calculator/README.md

 2) The user is prompted to enter a name from the list of available buffers and their final buffer volume.
 3) Utilizing the Henderson Hasselbach Equation, the recipe's associated pKa (i.e. HEPES pKa = 7.5) and some analytical assumptions of the reactions between HEPES and the titrant, a final volume is calculated.
-  a)

-Limitations:
+  a) ratio = pow(10,(buffers[index].pH - buffers[index].pKa))
+  b) [A-]/[HA]
+  c)Let our weak acid == an unknown volume, giving us our ratio in this form:
+  d) = L_A-/L_HA
+  e) answer = ratio * (volume - answer) ==
+  f) answer = (ratio * volume) / (1 + ratio)

+Limitations

 Given the complex nature of the compound chemical interactions that occur in biochemical buffers, it is a very difficult problem to solve analytically, let alone to systematically solve for all biochemical buffers.
 Thus, with this program being a prototype, it makes a few assumptions about the buffer making process.
   1. Given that the list of our most popular buffers is quite small, I have reduced the number of buffers that this program can process.
-  2. The basis of the program's calculations lie in the Henderson Hasselbalch equation, utilizing the pKa of the only buffering ingredient found in each of our most-made buffers: HEPES (pKa = 7.55).
+  2. The basis of the program's calculations lies in the Henderson Hasselbalch equation, utilizing the pKa of the only buffering ingredient found in each of our most popular buffers: HEPES (pKa = 7.55).

- Future versions of this program (currently underway) include a more robust bank of buffers and will utilize predictive modeling of hydrogen ion calculations, and not simply just HEPES.
+Conclusion:

+Using experimental observation, the accuracy of this application has been confirmed to be very close to the necessary titrant volumes.
+On average, the ratio of titrant volume to total buffer volume is 0.4mL:1000mL.
+This shows that the formula, is in the least, helpful in giving one an idea of how much titrant volume they should account for.
+With that said, a simple average ratio could be just as helpful in aiding the titration process.
+However, an increasing database of vectors/ ingredients and their interactions could provide insight into more predictive methods of modeling.

 Happy Titrating!